-In today's job market, tuition assistance is one of the many incentives companies are using to attract and keep workers.
-It may also be the most valuable.
+In today's job market, tuition assistance has become one of the more popular incentives companies are using to attract and keep workers.

-Chipotle chief financial officer Jack Hartung told CNBC in April that employees who take advantage of the company's free degrees are 3½ times more likely to stay with the company and seven times more likely to move up into management.
+Chipotle Chief Financial Officer Jack Hartung told CNBC that employees who take advantage of the company's free degrees are 3½ times more likely to stay with the company and seven times more likely to move up into management.

-Despite a strong desire to go back to school, less than half of employees said they have been able to pursue educational goals in the last five years, mostly due to the time commitment and financial obstacles, according to research by Bright Horizons.
+Despite the advantages and what research shows is a strong desire among respondents to go back to school, less than half of employees said they have been able to pursue educational goals in the last several years, mostly due to the time commitment and financial obstacles, according to research by Bright Horizons.

 The struggle is even greater among minority groups, Bright Horizons found.

 To that point, 44% of Black employees said they are having trouble affording education, compared with 29% of white employees.
 There's a similar discrepancy among men and women.
 Roughly 36% of working women report financial barriers to education, compared with 22% of men.